mattycao/mattycao.github.io/_posts/2015-05-13-handlebars-in-Node.md

 // must set the view engine to html, since express set the jade as default engine app.set('view engine', 'html');
-app.engine('html', require('hbs').__express);
+// here, we use the hbs package, there are still lots of other package to use, like handlebars, express-handlebars app.engine('html', require('hbs').__express);
 ```
 ### 2 Handlebars Syntax